prasannals/learning_purescript/2_GuideThroughTheBook/MainStoryLine/2_pattern_matching/README.md

         | otherwise = gcd n (m - n)
 ```

 A guard is just a boolean expression that needs to be evaluated before the function executes.
+The corresponding expression is evaluated only if the boolean expression is true.

 pattern match ----> guard check ----> execute corresponding expression